 School of Arts Education & Movement, School of Human Development , School of Inclusive and Special Education, School of Language, Literacy & Early Childhood Education, School of Policy & Practice and School of STEM Education, Innovation & Global Studies.

-Number of Awards: A total of 6 bursaries will be offered, one Bursary for each School of the Institute of Education.
+Number of Scholarships: A total of 6 bursaries will be offered, one Bursary for each School of the Institute of Education.

 - Applicants are required to meet the PhD/ PhD-track entry requirements, as follows:

 - PhD: Applicants must hold a Master’s degree by research within the disciplinary area of Education or a cognate discipline in order to apply for direct entry to the PhD register.
 Or,

 - PhD-track: Applicants must hold a taught Master’s degree with first- or second-class honours, or hold a primary degree with first- or second-class honours, grade one, within the disciplinary area of Education or a cognate discipline in order to be considered for entry to the PhD-track register.

 - Applicants must have the support of academic supervisor/s from one of the Schools in DCU Institute of Education, and of the relevant Head of School.

 - If non-native English speaker, applicants must present evidence of having the required standard of English Language competency, as specified here: http://www.dcu.ie/registry/english.shtml